srabin1/CPGC-Paper/README.md

 3. To compile the Dinitz’s algorithm for both original bipartite and compressed graph use the following commands, respectively:

-4. The FM, CPGC and Dinitz’s algorithm executable files take four arguments in the following sequence:
+4. The FM and CPGC algorithms executable files take four arguments in the following sequence:
 a) nodes, i.e., the number of vertices in the left partition of given graph,
 b) density, i.e., the density of the given graph,
 c) experimentNo, i.e., the experiment number,
-d) delta, i.e., the constant δ.
+d) delta, i.e., the constant δ ($0 < \delta \leq 1).

 5. To run the FM executable files for multiple experiments through a batch script use the following commands: